facebookresearch/hydra/website/docs/tutorials/structured_config/1_minimal_example.md

 There are three key elements in this example:
 - A `@dataclass` describes the application's configuration
 - `ConfigStore` manages the Structured Config.
-The config name `config` is corresponds to the config filename `config.yaml` from the config-file based examples.
+The config name `config` corresponds to the config filename `config.yaml` from the config-file based examples.
 - `cfg` is `duck typed` as a `MySQLConfig` instead of a `DictConfig`